lae/ansible-role-proxmox/README.md

       become: True
       roles:
         - {
+            role: geerlingguy.ntp,
+            ntp_manage_config: true,
+            ntp_servers: [
+              clock.sjc.he.net,
+              clock.fmt.he.net,
+              clock.nyc.he.net
+            ]
+          }
+        - {
             role: lae.proxmox,
             pve_group: all,
             pve_reboot_on_kernel_update: true
           }

-Install this role:
+Install this role and a role for configuring NTP:

     # Changing ownership of the roles directory may be necessary:
     sudo chown $(whoami): /etc/ansible/roles
-    ansible-galaxy install lae.proxmox
+    ansible-galaxy install lae.proxmox geerlingguy.ntp

 Now you can perform the installation:

     ansible-playbook install_proxmox.yml -i $SSH_HOST_FQDN, -u $SSH_USER

 If your `SSH_USER` has a sudo password, pass the `-K` flag to the above command.
 If you also authenticate to the host via password instead of pubkey auth, pass the `-k` flag (make sure you have `sshpass` installed as well).
 You can set those variables prior to running the command or just replace them.
 Do note the comma is important, as a list is expected (otherwise it'll attempt to look up a file containing a list of hosts).

 Once complete, you should be able to access your Proxmox VE instance at `https://$SSH_HOST_FQDN:8006`.

 ## Example Playbook

 This will configure hosts in the group `pve01` as one cluster, as well as reboot the machines should the kernel have been updated.
 (Only recommended to set this flag during installation - reboots during operation should occur serially during a maintenance period.)

     - hosts: pve01
       become: True
       roles:
+        - {
+            role: geerlingguy.ntp,
+            ntp_manage_config: true,
+            ntp_servers: [
+              clock.sjc.he.net,
+              clock.fmt.he.net,
+              clock.nyc.he.net
+            ]
+          }
         - {
             role: lae.proxmox,
             pve_group: pve01,